Swing Dance: The Complete Beginner’s Guide

 6.)
 CAROLINA SHAG

-Known as the “Swing Dance of the South”, “Beach Swing” and “Beach Dancing”.
+The Carolina Shag is also known as the “Swing Dance of the South”, “Beach Swing” and “Beach Dancing”.

 Carolina Shag Characteristics